VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/metadata.md

 ### Read-Only

 - `enterprise` (Boolean) If the GitLab instance is an enterprise instance or not.
-Supported for GitLab 15.6 onwards.
 - `id` (String) The id of the data source.
 It will always be `1`
 - `kas` (Attributes) Metadata about the GitLab agent server for Kubernetes (KAS). (see [below for nested schema](#nestedatt--kas))
 - `revision` (String) Revision of the GitLab instance.